cantoniazzi/django-github-data/README.md

 # django-github-data
-A simple project to learn Django manipulating the api github and returning user data.
+A simple project to learn Django using Twitter Bootstrap, Bower, Requests and the Github API.

 Examples from http://drksephy.github.io/